16 tunes | 128 step-by-step Guitar Lessons

 #7 – Fast Car

 The epic Fast Car is a fingerstyle masterpiece by Tracy Chapman.
-The seemingly never-ending verse is actually sung over just two bars of music.
+The seemingly never-ending verse is sung over just two bars of music.

 Once we’ve worked this out and developed it, we’ll look at the chorus as well as how we can design a 2nd guitar part to go with the original part.